 Merrylegs perry cider can be brewed very simply in your own kitchen in three to five days depending how strong and sweet you like it; it's as easy as falling out of bed.

-Our cider traditionally is made from perry pears; the yeast would be still slightly active, producing carbon-dioxide, so it would be bottled under cork and cage.
-I recommend you don't mess with that; if you get the pressure just slightly wrong, you will have an explosion.
+Our cider traditionally is made from perry pears; the yeast would be still slightly active, producing carbon-dioxide, so it would be bottled under cork and cage, rather like a champagne.
+I recommend you don't mess with that; if you get the pressure just slightly wrong, you will have an almighty explosion.
 Just brew it, and enjoy a few days later.
 Unlike beer it does not need to mature, though it may improve with time.

 Ciders retail for around three pounds per 750ml bottle in England.
 Today we will make three litres from recycled pears that were being ditched; it's free!

 What is the future of these Perry pears?
 Should they just go straight to the dump, or is there still some value in them?